Welcome to Shawnee State University!

 The login is your SSU ID number and your PIN is your birthdate YYYYMMDD.

 Attending Orientation is required by all new students and completes the admission process to SSU.
 If you are unable to attend orientation or need assistance in planning your attendance please contact Amanda Means at (740) 351-3229 or firstname.lastname@example.org.
+Students unable to come to a face to face orientation will have the option to complete an online orientation over the summer.

 Orientation sessions are designed to help you become successful at SSU and encourage you to become an active participant in your education.